-- A. Unless otherwise specified in the drawings or directed by Landscape Architect and Soil Scientist the depth of amended soil shall be as follows: - 1.
-Shrub and Herbaceous Plantings Amend to 18-inches depth for an area equal to future mature shrub drip line or for shared or mass planting areas amend entire planting area. - 2.
-Turf Grass and Meadow Areas Amend to 9-inches depth entire planting area. - 3 Trees Amend to depth of the rootballs for trees but not less than 30-inches to an area 36-inches beyond rootball edge.
+A. Unless otherwise specified in the drawings or directed by Landscape Architect and Soil Scientist the depth of amended soil shall be as follows:

+- Shrub and Herbaceous Plantings Amend to 18-inches depth for an area equal to future mature shrub drip line or for shared or mass planting areas amend entire planting area. - 2.
+Turf Grass Areas Amend to 9-inches depth entire planting area.